cartesi/dave/dave/README.md

 Finally, the maximum delay to finalization also grows only logarithmically with total adversarial expenditure, with the smallest multiplicative factor to date.
 In summary: the entire dispute completes in 2–5 challenge periods, the only way to break consensus is to censor the honest party for more than one challenge period, and the costs of engaging in the dispute are minimal.

-We've published our initial research [here](https://arxiv.org/abs/2411.05463), and committed it [here](docs/dave.pdf) for convenience.
+We've published our initial research [here](https://arxiv.org/abs/2411.05463), and committed it to [here](docs/dave.pdf) for convenience.